 6. Enhance your experience with a Magic Key

 The red Magic Story Boxes located throughout the Town contain stories and songs describing the nearby playset.
 A Magic Story Box Key unlocks the stories and songs—and makes a fun memento of your trip to Fairytale Town.
-The Keys are available for purchase for $3.75 at the Box Office.
-It is yours to keep and can be used each time you visit.
+The Keys are available for rent for $10 at the Box Office.
+Return the Key to the Box Office with your receipt by 4 PM and you’ll receive $7 back.

 7. Remember a few rules: